cea-hpc/modules/doc/source/module.rst

 Modulecmd startup
 ^^^^^^^^^^^^^^^^^

+Upon invocation **modulecmd.tcl** sources if it exists a site-specific configuration script located in |emph etcdir|\ */siteconfig.tcl*.
+This Tcl script enables to supersede any global variable or procedure definition of **modulecmd.tcl**.

-Upon invocation **modulecmd.tcl** sources rc files which contain global, user and *modulefile* specific setups.
+Afterward, **modulecmd.tcl** sources rc files which contain global, user and *modulefile* specific setups.
 These files are interpreted as *modulefiles*.
 See :ref:`modulefile(4)` for detailed information.